- IT maintenance planned outages

 You can change the method of how to authenticate for MFA at any time.
 By clicking here(opens in a new window), you can change which option you prefer (phone, text or app).
 You can also access this via your Office 365 profile security settings.

-However, please note that for a small number of staff who use the VPN, you will not be able to use text or code to authenticate.
-Staff must use the Mobile Authenticator App in place for Western Sydney University systems, which is Microsoft Authenticator.
+However, please note that for a small number of staff and students who use the VPN, you will not be able to use text or code to authenticate.
+Users must use the Mobile Authenticator App in place for Western Sydney University systems, which is Microsoft Authenticator.
 Please see the above for more information.

 What happens if I do not have my Mobile device on me?